dapperfu/Python-Simulink/README.md

 simulinkdll.run("my_model.slx")
 ```

-For a given library or model this should only need done when the Simulink interface changes.
+For a given library or model configuring the Python should only need done when the Simulink interface changes.

 ### High level instructions.

 1. [Create a shared library in Simulink.](https://www.mathworks.com/help/ecoder/ug/creating-and-using-host-based-shared-libraries.html)
 2. Create Python representations of all items in the header file.
-3. Open the DLL in Python and run the model.
+3. Open the shared library (`.dll`, `.so`) in Python and run the model.

 # Examples